KDOW: As KSFB (2001–2004)

-Purchased by Salem Communications, KBZS became KSFB on July 24, 2001 and changed from business talk to Christian talk.
+In 2001, Salem Communications purchased KBZS for $9 million.
+KBZS became KSFB on July 24, 2001 and changed from business talk to Christian talk.
 The previous business talk format moved to KDIA 1640.

 Beginning in 2003, KSFB broadcast select San Jose Giants minor league baseball and Santa Clara University men's basketball.

 In March 2004, KSFB renewed with the San Jose Giants and changed its nighttime format to sports, beginning with a local sports talk show hosted by Carolyn Burns and the Sporting News Radio network during overnights.

 As KNTS (2004–2008)

 On July 1, 2004, the station became KNTS and changed to a news/talk format four days later with much of its weekday schedule consisting of the Salem Radio Network lineup, including The Dennis Prager Show and The Michael Medved Show.
 With a contract renewal, KNTS was the radio home of San Jose Giants baseball for the third straight year.
 The Giants won the 2005 California League title.

 KNTS made some more sports programming changes later in 2005.
 In August, KNTS became the flagship station for San Jose State football and basketball; the football games returned to San Jose's KLIV in 2006, but KNTS continued carrying basketball games until the 2007–08 season.
 By the fall, KNTS dropped Carolyn Burns's sports show.

 In November 2005, the FCC granted KNTS a construction permit to increase its power to 50 kW day and night and use a transmitter in Hayward.

 KNTS became the San Jose affiliate of the Oakland Athletics in February 2006.
 The A's dropped KNTS after the 2006 season for FM station KIFR.